 The Directors of the class elected at each annual election hold office for terms of three years.
 The Board of Directors of the Corporation presently consists of 14 members divided into three classes.
-The classes whose terms expire in 2003 and 2004 each consist of five members and the class whose term expires in 2005 consists of four members.
+The classes whose terms expire in 2004 and 2006 each consist of five members and the class whose term expires in 2005 consists of four members.
+In December 2003, Dennis W. Sullivan, formerly a member of the class whose term expires in 2004, retired as an officer of the Corporation and from the Board of Directors.
+As permitted under the Corporation's Code of Regulations, Nickolas W. Vande Steeg was elected to the Board of Directors in August 2004 to a term expiring in October 2004.
+John G. Breen, a director since 1980, whose term expires in October 2004, has elected to retire as of October 27, 2004 in accordance with the Corporation's policy requiring retirement at age 70.

-Shareholder approval is sought to elect Duane E. Collins, Robert J. Kohlhepp, Giulio Mazzalupi, Klaus-Peter Müller and Allan L. Rayfield, Directors whose terms of office expire in 2003, to the class whose term will expire in 2006.
+Shareholder approval is sought to elect Candy M. Obourn, Hector R. Ortino, Nickolas W. Vande Steeg and Donald E. Washkewicz, Directors whose terms of office expire in 2004, to the class whose term expires in 2007.
+The number of Directors in the class whose term expires in 2007 has been fixed by the Directors at four.
 A plurality of the Common Shares voted in person or by proxy is required to elect a Director.

-Should any nominee become unable to accept nomination or election, the proxies will be voted for the election of such other person as a Director as the Board of Directors may recommend.
+Should any nominee become unable to accept nomination or election, the proxies will be voted for the election of another person for Director as the Board of Directors may recommend.
 However, the Board of Directors has no reason to believe that this contingency will occur.

-NOMINEES FOR ELECTION AS DIRECTORS FOR TERMS EXPIRING IN 2006
+NOMINEES FOR ELECTION AS DIRECTORS FOR TERMS EXPIRING IN 2007